pnborkar/supply-chain-optimizer/README.md

 ---

 > [!TIP]
-> **For Developers:** If you want this running in your own Databricks workspace, the easiest path is the [Databricks AI Dev Kit](https://github.com/databricks-solutions/ai-dev-kit), which handles the scaffolding and deployment.
-Otherwise, follow the manual steps below.
+> **For Developers:** Want this running in your own Databricks workspace?
+The fastest path is the [Databricks AI Dev Kit](https://github.com/databricks-solutions/ai-dev-kit) — works with Claude Code or Cursor, handles scaffolding and deployment end-to-end.
+Manual steps below if you'd rather set it up yourself.

 ---